About Us

 Ombudsmen also provide resource referrals when needed.
 They are instrumental in resolving family issues before the issues require extensive command attention.
 Ombudsman keep service members and families informed and help promote healthy, self-reliant Navy families.

-USNHO’s Command Ombusdman team is made up of Hikaru Gray, Aya Espiritu, and Kelly Rockwood.
+U.S. NMRTC Okinawa’s Command Ombusdman team is made up of Ms. Brittany Kearns.
 Their mission is to serve you with the highest standards of professionalism, patience, reliability, and confidentiality.
 They have information on the many aspects of living on Okinawa, as well as resources on military and family life.

 Contact Information: